 Even if you have a perfect skill-set, you need the right windsurfing board.
 With the right board, you can enjoy surfing or learn at any condition smoothly relative to your experience level.

-After enough research, I’d like you to know that there are some criteria to consider before shopping for a board.
-However, before purchasing the best windsurfing boards for yourself, you need to determine your budget.
+After enough research, I’d like to provide you with some criteria to consider before shopping for a board.
+Of course, before purchasing, you need to determine your budget.

 Windsurfing boards are classified based on their functions.
 The four major types are formula, freeride, freestyle and wave boards.